A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: The case of prescribed path: sliding inside a channel

 since we have to increase the curvature at every point of the body.
 If we then release the rod it will accelerate towards the exit and return back to $\xi_{2}$ with a positive velocity

-In other words, the system moves towards a ``straighter'' configuration, decreasing its elastic energy and therefore increasing its kinetic energy.
+The system moves towards a ``straighter'' configuration, decreasing its elastic energy and therefore increasing its kinetic energy.
 Similar problems of passive elastic rods sliding inside frictionless sleeves have been studied, both analytically and experimentally, in \cite{Bigoni}.

-Let us suppose now that $\alpha \neq 0$.
-In the case of a spiral channel the active force term in (\ref{formula}) can assume any value if we suppose that we have no restrictions in the choice of $\alpha$.
-This means, in particular, that an active elastic robot can slide \emph{inside} the spiral without need of external pushing.
-More generally, our robot can achieve motion in a predetermined direction when placed inside any channel which does not present circular or straight sections of length greater than $L$.
+Let us suppose now that $\alpha , \gamma^{\pa} \neq 0$.
+The elastic rod can now vary its spontaneous curvature and it has to overcome a longitudinal frictional force to slide inside the spiral channel.
+The active force term in (\ref{formula}) can assume any value if we suppose that we have no restrictions in the choice of $\alpha$.
+Thus, in particular, an active elastic rod can slide \emph{inside} the spiral without need of external pushing.
+More generally, the system can achieve motion in a predetermined direction when placed inside any channel which does not present circular or straight sections of length greater than $L$.
+This last result is reminiscent of theoretical and experimental findings of J. Gray in his study \cite{Gray} of snake undulatory locomotion.
+Using an energy balance argument, he concludes that it is possible for a snake to slide inside a channel closely fitting its body only provided such a channel exhibits a variation of curvature along its track.
+He then shows experimentally that snakes are able to move in sinusoidal closely fitting channels, but motion in straight ones only occurs through a different gait (concertina), which is impossible if the width of the channel and of the snake body are comparable.